TL;DR

 Knowi

-Knowi is a modern business intelligence tool that is trying to distinguish itself from traditional BI tools by using data virtualization to eliminate the need for ETL.
-Knowi also differentiates itself by supporting native connectivity with NoSQL databases, allowing users to do analytics directly on unstructured data–something that has traditionally not been possible.
-It hosts all the regular features of any traditional BI tool but one of its most popular features is search-driven analytics powered by its Natural Language BI platform.
-Although knowi was launched in 2015 (the same year as Power BI), they stayed in relative stealth mode for the first few years as they focused all of their energy on building a BI Tool that could go head-to-head with some big-name competitors.
+It hosts all the regular features of any traditional BI tool but one of its most popular features is AI Analytics that allows you to get inisghts and recommendations directly on your data and search-driven analytics, both powered by its private and secure AI .
+Although Knowi was launched in 2015 (the same year as Power BI), they stayed in relative stealth mode for the first few years as they focused all of their energy on building a BI Tool that could go head-to-head with some big-name competitors.
 That early due diligence paid off, as Knowi boasts some big enterprises in its client base.

 PowerBI vs Tableau vs Knowi